Micni9/SAVandSPC/README.md

 $$u(x,y) = 0.05\sin (x)\sin (y)$$

-We check the order of convergence of 2nd order schemes of SAV,E-SAV and New SAV-B.
+We check the order of convergence of 2nd order schemes of SAV, E-SAV and New SAV-B.